akaj-team/draft-kt-conventions/[Final] Kotlin Convention v1.0.0.md

 val students: MutableList<Int> = ArrayList()
 ~~~

-* If you create the list to read only, you can use `List` instead of using `MutableList`
+* If you create the list to read only, you can use `List` instead of using `MutableList`.

 ~~~kotlin
 val students :List<Int> = ArrayList()
 ~~~

-* When get an item in a list
+* When get an item in a list.

 **GOOD**